OgyNani/currency-conv/README.md

 - Fetch and store currency data from FreeCurrencyAPI
 - Store currency details including code, name, symbol, and type
 - Filter currencies by specific codes (EUR, USD, etc.)
-- Track which currencies are new vs. updated in the database

 ### Usage
 ```bash